How do you get hair white when you bleach?

 We recommend that you use Brilliant Blondexx Bleach with Bond Protect for most situations.

-It contains Bond Protect, and so it balances gentleness & lift very well.
+It contains Bond Protect, and as a result it balances gentleness & lift very well.

 You won't need to use anything stronger than 20 or 30 Vol developer with this bleach, so you don't compromise hair integrity.

-And it produces a creamy, white, oily paste when mixed with developer which is ideal for near-root applications.
+And it produces a creamy, white, oily paste when mixed with developer which is gentle on the hair.

-This is what the bleach and developer mix looks like:
+This is what the Brilliant Blondexx bleach and developer mix looks like:

 Should I Use Olaplex or Any Other Additive?